 What Eat Like a Local Provides

-This is the first generation of 80IQ kids, and I hope that Eat Like a Local keeps growing so I can keep helping more and more kids every year.
+This is the first generation of 80IQ kids, the second generation has 18 kids!!
+We are super excited and I hope that Eat Like a Local keeps growing so we can keep helping more and more kids every year.